helenelechene/Deep-learning-socratic-chatbot/README.md

 ![Conversation 1](https://github.com/helenelechene/Deep-learning-/blob/main/Image/gorgias.png)

-This is what we aim at performing in our project: creating a chatbot which asks questions to somebody just as if Socrates was asking the questions.
+This is what we aim at performing in our project: creating a chatbot which asks questions to somebody just as if Socrates were asking the questions.

 ## 2. NLP and packages